uxder/Vivid/README.md

 	}
  );

+The best place to start is to just look at the sample in /samples/samples.html.

 ##How can I help?

-If you want to join me on this project, send me a pull request with changes.
+This project is a work in progress so any help is appreciated.
+Send me a pull request with changes.
 You can check out the blackWhite filter and use that as a sample to create additional filters.